andre-meneses/andre-meneses.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer engineerning undergrad whose main interest consists in solving problems.
+I am a computer engineerning undergrad ...